Annual Native Tree, Flower and Plant sale

 Danville, IN 46122

-Each tree or shrub offered through the Hendricks County SWCD fall tree sale is guaranteed by Woody Warehouse to be true to type and in good condition at the time of pick up.
+Each tree and shrub offered through the Hendricks County SWCD fall tree sale is guaranteed by Woody Warehouse to be true to type and in good condition at the time of pick up.

-The SWCD cannot guarantee refunds or plant survival after trees have been taken home.
-If you are not satisfied with your order, you have the right to refuse trees or shrubs at the time of pick up only.
+The SWCD cannot guarantee refunds or plant survival after native trees and plants have been taken home.
+If you are not satisfied with your order, you have the right to refuse it at the time of pick up only.
 A refund check will be issued by mail for the cost of the refused plants.

-An email will be sent with instructions on time and location of tree pick-up.
+An email will be sent with instructions on time and location of pick-up.

 Not sure which tree or shrub is right for your property?